contentful/using-contentful-in-unity/readme.md

 <img src="https://github.com/contentful/using-contentful-in-unity/assets/38636581/0dbb1330-9fbb-4725-aa31-a82fc4f1a933" alt="Image of a Contentful Entry next to a Unity Scriptable Object" width="480"/>

-This is a complementary repo to be used as reference for the article: [To be released soon](#).
+This is a complementary repo to be used as reference for the article: [Unity game development with Contentful](https://www.contentful.com/blog/unity-game-development-contentful/).

 In the article we focus on getting quickly set up within Unity and having live content displaying within a scene during gameplay.